abhising10p14/Symmetric-Matrix/README.md

 in it.
 As a single double value is of 8 bytes, total amount of memory used if we store all the elements of this matrix is 8x10^38 bytes which is =~ 6.4 × 10^27 Tb and on and on .................
 So, It can be seen that around 3.2 × 10^27 Tb of memory will be saved if we  save the space by just storing the upper or lower triangular part of a Symmetric Matrix and could perform all the basic Matrix arithmetic easily.

+This is the [link](https://github.com/StewMH/GSoC2018/blob/master/evaluation_test.pdf) for the evaluation test.
+This is [link](https://github.com/abhising10p14/Symmetric-Matrix/blob/master/Project_proposal.pdf) for the project Proposal

 How it is being implemented?